 After Completion of Endodontic Treatment

 Endodontic treatment has now been completed.
 The root canal system has been permanently sealed.
-However, the outer surface is sealed with a temporary restoration.
-A follow-up restoration must be placed to protect your tooth against fracture and decay.
-A complete report of treatment will be sent to your dentist.
+A permanent restoration of the window through which treatment is done is restored with a permanent restoration whenever possible at the time endodontic treatment is completed.
+However, a temporary restoration will be placed if the existing restoration is compromised or failing.
+The restorative/referring dentist will need to replace it as soon as possible.
+The permanent restoration must be placed to protect your tooth against fracture and decay.
+A complete report of treatment provided will be sent to your dentist.
 They will then contact you to schedule the appropriate appointment for restoration of your tooth.

 Your tooth is susceptible to fracture after endodontic treatment.
 You should chew on the other side until your dentist has placed a protective restoration, usually a crown.